arkazantsev8/vsc_st_link-/README.md

 # Yandex Tracker Links Formatter
-For Yandex Employees.
+VS Code Extention for Yandex Employees.
 Format your Tracker ticket IDs like links.

+Written with help of ChatGPT.

 ![](example.jpeg)